-During FY 2014 and 2013, MRF made monthly disbursements to approximately 2.3 million retirees and annuitants.
+During FY 2016 and 2015, MRF made monthly disbursements to approximately 2.3 million retirees and annuitants.

 There are many ways to measure the performance of a pension plan.
 Table 3 depicts a few common measures, specifically 1) Percent Funded, 2) Asset-to-Annuitant Liability Ratio, and 3) Effective Fund Yield.
-The last ten years are shown.
+The last ten years are shown on the following page.

-TABLE 3MILITARY RETIREMENT SYSTEMPERFORMANCE MEASURES
+TABLE 3 MILITARY RETIREMENT SYSTEM PERFORMANCE MEASURES